Women in aviation: History

 Wilbur and Katharine Wright seated in the Wright Model A Flyer with Orville Wright standing nearby in 1909.
 This was Katharine's first time flying.
 Her skirt is tied with a string.

 The first machine-powered flight was accomplished by the Wright Brothers on December 17, 1903.
 Both brothers recognized the contributions of their sister Katherine Wright to their work.
 She found teachers who could help with the Wright's flying experiments.
 Katherine first flew with her brothers in 1909 and knew "everything about the working of their machines".
 Katherine supported them financially, giving them her savings and also supported them emotionally.
 When Orville Wright was injured in 1908, Katherine moved close to the hospital to take care of him.
 After the Wright brothers patented their aircraft in 1906, she worked as their executive secretary.
 In 1909, she traveled to Europe to become the social manager for her brothers.
 Her brothers were very introverted and relied on Katherine to help promote their work.
 The French government awarded her the Officier de l’Instruction Publique, one of France's highest distinctions, when her brothers received the Légion d’Honneur in 1909.
 Katherine was considered the "silent partner" of the Wright Brothers by The World Magazine.
-The Saint Louis Post-Dispatch called her the "inspiration of her brothers in their experiments".
+The St. Louis Post-Dispatch called her the "inspiration of her brothers in their experiments".
 This did not prevent Orville Wright from ostracising her when she got married.
 He thought of this as a betrayal.
 She died of illness less than a year later, and he did not reach her side until after her death.